autogluon/pydata2023-autogluon-workshop/README.md

 Our workshop will also emphasize on the techniques behind automatically building and training deep learning models, which are powerful yet cumbersome to manage manually.

-Join us at the [NeurIPS 2022](https://nips.cc/) located at New Orleans Ernest N. Morial Convention Center on Monday, November 28 at 2:00pm, CST in
+Join us at the [PyData Seattle 2023](https://seattle2023.pydata.org) located at Microsoft Conference Center on Wednesday, April 26th at 9:00-10:30am, PDT in
-Room 293.
+St. Helens.

-*Note: Github repository for this website is available at https://github.com/autogluon/neurips2022-autogluon-workshop* .
+*Note: Github repository for this website is available at https://github.com/autogluon/pydata2023-autogluon-workshop* .

-Please take a simple [survey](https://www.surveymonkey.com/r/TVYBFG3) (less than 1 minute) for feature request and feedback, we appreciate your input.

 ## Schedule